mother-of-all-self-hosting/mash-playbook/docs/services/lago.md

 # unless you'd like to run a server with public registration enabled.
 lago_front_environment_variable_lago_disable_signup: false

-# Redis configuration, as described below
+# KeyDB configuration, as described below

 ########################################################################
 #                                                                      #